Rhexis/Rhexis.github.io/docs/SQL/gaps_and_islands.md

 **Gaps:** The absence of values within a sequence.
 For instance, imagine a table of timestamps representing events.
 If there's a gap between two timestamps, it indicates that there were no events during that period.

-**Islands:** An unbroken sequences separated by gaps.
+**Islands:** Unbroken sequences separated by gaps.
 In the same table of timestamps, islands would represent uninterrupted periods where events occurred continuously.

 ## **The Challenge**